10 Small Business Tax Deductions You Need to Know About

 Small Business Tax Deductions Checklist

 To get the most out of your small business tax deductions, it’s important not to miss any potential write-offs.
-We’ve compiled a list of the best tax deductions to remember throughout the year.
+We’ve compiled a list of the best tax deductions to re throughout the year.

 1. Vehicle Expenses

 For businesses that utilize vehicles as a part of operating procedures, vehicle expenses can be deducted either as itemized costs (gas, tolls, parking fees, maintenance, etc.) or as a general mileage deduction (an IRS-set mileage rate per mile driven for business).

 Any salaries, wages, and bonuses (year-end bonuses, per diem, meals, lodging, etc.) paid to part-time, full-time, or contracted workers can typically be deducted.

 If your business utilizes a home office 100% of the time, or even part-time, you may qualify for the home office deduction.
 This deduction is calculated by the square footage of your home office space vs. the total square footage of your home.
 In addition to the home office itself, you may be able to deduct expenses for home office utilities such as electricity, internet, and insurance, repairs, etc.